 Keelath stared at her, and she thought she felt the air grow warmer–just a bit.

-“Oh, Keelath,” she said with a sigh after a few minutes and began to walk again.
+“Oh, Keelath,” she said with a sigh after a few long minutes of his silence.
 “What are we going to do?”

 “You.
 Me.”
-She turned around and walked backwards so she could see his expression, but it was hidden by Keelath’s ever-present full-faced helmet.
-“Oh, take that thing off, won’t you?
+She turned around and walked backwards so she could see his expression, but it was hidden by the helmet.
+“Ugh, take that thing off, won’t you?
 I want to see your face.”
 When he didn’t, she stopped him, planting herself up front of him and putting her hands on his chest.
-“Keelath…”

 “I have nowhere to put it,” came Keelath’s plaintive voice.